na-na-hi/renget/archive/how2playba.md

 >When did X change get added
 You'll have to manually look for it.
-Go to https://bluearchive.wiki/wiki/Events, underneath Event Summary > details you can find new additions
+Go to https://bluearchive.wiki/wiki/Events, open an event, and underneath Event Summary > details you can find new additions.

 # Afternote
 Thanks for reading my guide.
 If you have any comments, contributions, and/or feedback go to the /bag/ thread and tag how2playba.
 Anything is much appreciated.